 Women may face extra challenges to achieve financial security, but there are plenty of things they can do to combat these challenges.

 Here are a few things women can do:

 1. Start saving!
 And if you already have started saving, save more.

 2. Prepare for the unexpected.
-Many people say 3-6 months worth of your expenses is a good emergency fund, but the current health crisis has caused people to realize they may need more than that.
+Many people say 3-6 months-worth of your expenses is a good emergency fund, but the pandemic has caused people to realize they may need more than that.
 Prepare for a forced early retirement, a personal health problem, or a global health program.

 3. Don’t be afraid to invest and plan on your own.
 Gather a group of friends, like a book club, and support each other as you talk about your investments.
 You can do this virtually with friends and may be the perfect social activity during the pandemic.

 4. Learn about Social Security and start planning for your retirement now.
 There are over 2,700 Social Security rules and they have an impact on the benefits you will receive.
-Be sure you get all the money you are entitled to by educating yourself and/or working with a professional, like a Registered Social Security Analyst (RSSA) who can support you in making the optimal claiming decision for your particular situation.
+If you are married, divorced, or widowed – you may be entitled to benefits based off a spouse or ex-spouse’s record.
+It is essential that you know what benefits you are entitled to and that you know the best time to collect in order to maximize your benefits.
+A professional can help you get all the money you deserve and are entitled to.
+A Registered Social Security Analyst (RSSA) can support you in making the optimal claiming decision for your particular situation.